pretix/pretix-docs/docs/self-hosting/updates.md

 ### Upgrade to 2026.1.0 or newer

 Python 3.10 – 3.13 is now required.
 Python 3.9 is no longer supported and Python 3.14 is not yet supported.

+### Upgrade to 2026.3.0 or newer

+Python 3.11 is now required and Python 3.14 is now supported.
+PostgreSQL 14 is now required.
+PostgreSQL 12 and 13 are no longer supported.